jmccor99/HelloWorld/readme.md

 Sign up to https://hub.docker.com/

+Replace jmccor99 with your docker hub user name and password

-docker login -u xxxxx -p
+docker login -u jmccor99
-enter password
+enter password:

 ## Building the helloworld image and starting a container using docker compose